SEABROOK ISLAND

 • Cultural Resources Goal: Support the continuation and expansion of activities and events that ensure the diverse cultural interests of the Town’s residents and visitors, including outreach events directed at neighboring communities, and identification, preservation and protection of archaeological and historic resources.

-• Community Facilities Goal: Coordinate and cooperate with all public and private Seabrook Island entities to ensure the well-being of residents and visitors through the provision of superior community facilities, the assurance of high quality emergency preparedness, and the promise of a safe and secure island community.
+• Community Facilities Goal: Coordinate and cooperate with public and private Seabrook Island entities to ensure the well being of property owners and visitors through the provision of superior community facilities, the assurance of high quality emergency preparedness, and the promise of a safe and secure island community.

 • Housing Goal: Promote the continuation of quality housing and encourage the development of a diverse housing stock, types and styles that meet different needs of the population.

-• Land Use Goal: Maintain and enhance the existing residential and commercial character of the Town, and provide for compatible, appropriate, and high quality development and redevelopment.
+• Land Use Goal: Maintain and enhance the beautiful, safe and resilient coastal community character oft he Town, and provide for compatible, high quality development and redevelopment.

-• Priority Investment Goal: Ensure adequate facilities and infrastructure are available and properly maintained in order to meet the needs of the Town and its residents.
+• Priority Investment Goal: Ensure adequate facilities and infrastructure is available and properly maintained in order to meet the needs of the Town and its property owners and visitors.

 A copy of each element may be viewed by clicking the appropriate link under the "Plan Elements" header on this page.